valbersilva/unifbingo/README_TESTING.md

 # 🧪 UniFBingo - Automated Testing Guide

 This document explains how to run and maintain the test suite for the UniFBingo backend.
-It includes setup, coverage, organization, and test conventions.
+It includes setup, coverage, organization, test conventions, and usage of both `unittest` and `pytest`.

 ---